openstack-charmers/openstack-bundles/development/openstack-base-disco-stein/README.md

 ## What next?

-Configuring and managing services on an OpenStack cloud is complex; take a look at the [OpenStack Admin Guide][] for a complete reference on how to configure an OpenStack cloud for your requirements.
+Configuring and managing services on an OpenStack cloud is complex; take a look a the [OpenStack Admin Guide][] for a complete reference on how to configure an OpenStack cloud for your requirements.

 ## Useful Cloud URLs